hynek/argon2-cffi/CONTRIBUTING.rst

   If you lack some Python version, you can can always limit the environments like ``tox -e py27,py35`` (in that case you may want to look into pyenv_ that makes it very easy to install many different Python versions in parallel).
 - Make sure your changes pass our CI.
   You won't get any feedback until it's green unless you ask for it.
+- If you address review feedback, make sure to bump the pull request.
+  Maintainers don’t receive notifications if you push new commits.
 - If your change is noteworthy, add an entry to the changelog_.
   Use present tense, semantic newlines, and add link to your pull request.
 - No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can!